-In this post we move a step up from the Intervals Table and we describe what we call the Interval Matrix.
+In this post, we move a step up from the Intervals Table and we describe what we call the Interval Matrix.

-Brief recap: what is an Interval?
+What is an Interval?

 The music theory defines an interval as the difference in pitch between two sounds.